SchedMD/slurm-gcp/README.md

    ```

    We use the deployment scripts to setup the network and compute image.
 Once
-   project2 is up, all instances except the compute-image in project2 should be
+   project2 is up, all instances except the compute images in project2 should be
    deleted.

 4. Setup a gateway-to-gateway VPN.